-WKRP in Cincinnati (1978-1982) has a place in my heart.
+WKRP in Cincinnati (1978-1982) will always have place in my heart.
 I was never a huge fan of sitcoms growing up, but WKRP was a major exception, standing out in my memory as the last great ensemble comedy of my youth.
 I’d heard bad press about the recent DVD release, so made a point of avoiding it.
-But when I saw the first season available on Hulu Plus, I was happy to take the free nostalgia trip.
+But when I saw the first season available on Hulu, I was happy to take the free nostalgia trip.

 Much of the first season’s conflict stems from this format shift.
 On one side is the old guard: kindly, incompetent Carlson, slimy sales manager Herb Tarlek (Frank Bonner), and out-of-touch, nerdy news director Les Nessman (Richard Sanders).
 On the other side, embracing the change, are the charming, open-minded Travis, burnout DJ Johnny Fever (Howard Hesseman), smooth-talking night man Venus Flytrap (Tim Reid), and shy young journalism school graduate Bailey Quarters (Jan Smithers).
 Waltzing elegantly somewhere between these sets is wealthy bombshell receptionist Jennifer Marlowe (Loni Anderson).